-When it’s time to decorate your bedroom, don’t forget about your closet or storage furniture.
-They might be utilitarian, but there’s no reason not to use both to add extra decorative impact -- an especially effective technique in a small room.
-Read on for some creative decorating ideas used by talented designers, homeowners, and renters to jazz up their bedroom storage units.
-At least one of them is sure to inspire you to give your own closet a makeover.Continue to 2 of 7 below.
+When it’s time to decorate your bedroom, don’t forget about your closets.
+Closets might be utilitarian, but there’s no reason they can't be used add extra decorative impact—an especially effective technique in a small room.
+For inspiration, here are five examples of ways talented designers, homeowners, and renters have jazzed up their closets.Continue to 2 of 6 below.

-Using a boldly colored and patterned curtain in place of a traditional closet door gives the entire room a hefty dose of modern style.
-Add in the geometric ceiling light fixture, and you have a bedroom any teen boy – or adult man, for that matter -- would love to call home.
-But no matter what your decorating theme, you can achieve a similarly creative, customized and inexpensive effect in your own room just by choosing a fabric that matches your bedroom’s look.Continue to 3 of 7 below.
+Using a fabric curtain in place of a traditional closet door gives the entire room a hefty dose of modern style.
+This is a great solution for apartment dwellers who are unable to make more sweeping closet changes.
+No matter what your decorating theme, you can achieve a similarly creative, customized and inexpensive effect in your own room just by choosing a fabric that matches your bedroom’s look.Continue to 3 of 6 below.

-If you live in a tiny apartment that’s short on closet space, get creative by adding an armoire or shelving unit with doors.
-The gorgeous studio apartment bedroom shown here has plenty of storage for clothing and other necessities.
-This is a great way to add style to a bedroom while providing functional storage and closet space.Continue to 4 of 7 below.
+If you live in a tiny apartment that’s short on closet space, get creative by adding an armoire or shelving unit with doors or drawers.
+Equipped with a large drawer unit, the studio apartment bedroom shown here has plenty of storage for clothing and other necessities.
+This is a great way to add style to a bedroom while providing functional storage space.Continue to 4 of 6 below.

-Create a Hidden Closet DoorContinue to 6 of 7 below.
+Create a Hidden DoorContinue to 5 of 6 below.

 Need an inexpensive, easy DIY for your closet doors?
 Then why not use wallpaper?
-There are nearly endless color and design choices available, and today’s wallpapers are super-easy not just to apply, but also to remove, making them suitable even for renters.
+There are nearly endless color and design choices available, and today’s wallpapers are super-easy to apply and to remove, making them suitable even for renters.
 Tamar Schechner of Nest Decorating created the colorful closet door shown here by covering it with a patchwork of vintage wallpaper scraps.
-Adorable, easy, fun.Continue to 7 of 7 below.
+Adorable, easy, fun.Continue to 6 of 6 below.

-Hanging mirrors on your closet doors is a wonderful solution for small bedrooms, because not only does it gives the illusion of a larger space, it also bounces light throughout the room.
-The stylish doors shown here were custom made by Modern Craft Construction, LLC, who glued beveled mirror inserts to flat panel Masonite doors, but you could easily DIY a similar look.
+Hanging mirrors on your closet doors is a wonderful solution for small bedrooms because it not only gives the illusion of a larger space but also bounces light throughout the room.
+The stylish doors shown here were custom made by Modern Craft Construction, LLC, who glued beveled mirror inserts to flat panel Masonite doors, but any DIYer could achieve a similar effect.
 The old-fashioned crystal doorknobs give the room an extra touch of vintage flair.